-The cost of cremation for a loved one who passed varies by provider, location, and by the services that are included and performed.
+The cost of cremation for a loved one who passed varies by a number of factors, including who the provider is, the location where it will take place, and by the services that are included and performed.
 The actual cremation and services that may come along with it can be as low as a few hundred dollars (for a direct cremation) to well over ten thousand dollars.
-While the actual cremation is relatively straightforward, there are many other factors and services to consider, all of which can quickly add to the cost of cremating a loved one.
+While the actual cremation is relatively straightforward, there are also many other services and factors to consider, all of which can quickly add to the cremation cost of a loved one.

 Average Cremation Cost